-The best hangboards are usually made of wood because you can attach them much easier to walls and portable pull-up bars (such as this one here), therefore making a portable hangboard.
+The best hangboards are usually made of wood.
+You can attach them much easier to walls and portable pull-up bars (such as this one here), therefore making a portable hangboard.
 They’re also very sturdy.
 Personally, I love wooden hangboards.
 They’re stronger, more environmentally friendly and I’ve also found they’re better on my skin.

 My Best Hangboard Pick

-However, if you’re fine buying a three rung, simple hangboard then have a look at the Metolius Prime Rib Training Board.
-The Prime Rib hangboard gives you 3 different rungs to hang from and is slightly cheaper.
+Fancy a cheaper option with a similar result?
+Take a look at the Metolius Prime Rib Training Board.
+The Prime Rib hangboard gives you 3 different sized rungs to hang from, meaning whether you’re finger strength is non-existent or a quite advanced you’ll still get some really good use from it.

 For a full page of hangboards and climbing holds click here.